artbrock/holochain_docs/App-Development-API.md

 - `<MetaTag>` if not an empty string, this value indicates validation in the context of putMeta, and will be the value of the tag being putmetaed
 - `<Sources>` an array of the sources that created this entry

-### `init`
+### `genesis`

 This function will be called just after the initial genesis entries (the dna and the identity) are added.
-It allows you take any chain initialization actions, for example using put putmeta to add data to the DHT.
+It allows you take any chain initialization actions, for example using put and putmeta to add data to the DHT.